Mbaye Diagne: Service in Rwanda

 Despite UN rules prohibiting personnel from intervening in the conflict, it soon became apparent to other UNAMIR personnel that Diagne was ignoring orders and carrying out rescue missions.
 He would go out alone in his vehicle to rescue Tutsis and bring them to safety before they could be hunted down and killed.
 He also recovered some Hutus.
 Because he had to pass through dozens of checkpoints manned by Interahamwe tasked with killing Tutsis and moderate Hutus, Diagne ferried at most five people on each trip, often taking them to the Hôtel des Mille Collines or Amahoro Stadium, both under UN guard, for safety.
 In order to get past the checkpoints, he relied on his extensive contacts among the military and militias, his ability to defuse tense situations with quick jokes, and occasional bribes of cigarettes, money and—though he was a devout Muslim—alcohol.
 He paid off militiamen to facilitate the escape of Rwandan employees of UN aid projects.
 He once spent a full day ferrying 25 Tutsis in his car from a house in Nyamirambo next to a government military base past checkpoints to a safer location.
 He also acted to protect the Senegalese expatriate community in the country.
-In one instance he stood between an armed Hutu priest and a woman the priest was about to execute, shouting "Why are you killing this woman?
+In one instance, he stood between an armed Hutu priest and a woman the priest was about to execute, shouting "Why are you killing this woman?
 You must not do this because if you do the whole world will know," and eventually convincing the priest to let her live.

 Dallaire was aware of Diagne's actions but did not attempt to stop him.
 Gregory Alex, the head of the UN Humanitarian Assistance Team in Rwanda gave an explanation as to why Diagne was not rebuked: "Here's someone who stepped out of line and [the general is] not going to discipline him because he's doing the right thing."
 BBC journalist Mark Doyle befriended Diagne and knew of his actions, but omitted mention of him in his news dispatches because he feared that the Rwandan government would learn of his rescues and try to stop him.
-In one instance Doyle was riding in Diagne's car when the two were stopped by a Hutu militia.
+In one instance, Doyle was riding in Diagne's car when the two were stopped by a Hutu militia.
 The militiamen questioned whether Doyle was Belgian, since they were suspicious of Belgians.
-Diagne diffused the situation by joking that he was a "black Belgian" before commanding the militia to let them pass.
+Diagne defused the situation by joking that he was a "black Belgian" before commanding the militia to let them pass.